Jeremy115/Student-Registration-Project/README.md

 # Student-Registration-Project
-Sign up for classes at college project.
+Sign up for college classes using a registration system.